 06. Decide who you want to see your ads based on interests, demographics, recent purchase intent, life events, and whether or not they have previously interacted with your business.

 07. Decide where your ads will appear on the Google Display Network.
-You can go broad and choose general topics related to your brand, choose which keywords you want to target, or select specific websites, videos, or apps where you want to place your ads.
+You can go broad and choose general topics related to your brand, choose which keywords you want to target or select specific websites, videos, or apps where you want to place your ads.

-For the best results, Google suggests submitting:
+For the best results, Google suggests submitting the following:

 - 5 or more images